-- Additional information related to how the change advances the Council's goals/priorities. - Additional information related to how the change impacts the performance of that program, service or goal. - The support of at least 3 of 7 Council members (the original sponsor and two co-sponsors). - 4.
-Must be accompanied by an add/delete spreadsheet prepared by the Council member or OMB in which the sum of the individual Council member's adds and deletes, including the items originally sponsored by that member and those co-sponsored by that member, are in balance or produce a revenue surplus. - 5.
-Any add/delete proposal requiring a change to a City Ordinance or requiring a new ordinance must be submitted to staff eight days prior to the first legislative meeting in April in order for the item to be introduced and docketed for the April public hearing [For FY 2024, April 3] - (iii) The completed City Council Budget Proposal form must be returned to the Office of Management & Budget (OMB), with each of the steps from #2 above completed, at least 20 days prior to the adoption of the budget [for FY 2024, April 6]. - (iv) City Council will hold a third budget public hearing to receive feedback on the preliminary add/delete items submitted by City Council Members [for FY 2024, April 15]. - (v) A combined list of all City Council Budget Proposals that meet the criteria in #2, any technical adjustments from OMB, and any City Manager recommended changes, will be provided and discussed at the 2nd Legislative Meeting in April [for FY 2024, April 25]. - (vi) Council will work with OMB to refine/develop funding figures based on the proposals submitted, to be completed 7 days prior to budget adoption [for FY 2024, April 26]. - (vii) If Council reaches a consensus during the preliminary add/delete work session, the final add/delete work session will become optional.
+- 3. The support of at least 3 of 7 Council members (the original sponsor and two co-sponsors). - 4.
+Must be accompanied by an add/delete spreadsheet prepared by the Council member or OMB in which the sum of the individual Council members adds and deletes, including the items originally sponsored by that member and those co-sponsored by that member, are in balance or produce a revenue surplus. - 5.
+Any add/delete proposal requiring a change to a City Ordinance or requiring a new ordinance must be submitted to staff eight days prior to the first legislative meeting in April in order for the item to be introduced and docketed for the April public hearing [For FY 2026, March 31] - (iii) The completed City Council Budget Proposal form must be returned to the Office of Management & Budget (OMB), with each of the steps from #2 above completed, at least 20 days prior to the adoption of the budget [for FY 2026, April 3]. - (iv) City Council will hold a third budget public hearing to receive feedback on the preliminary add/delete items submitted by City Council Members [for FY 2026, April 8]. - (v) A combined list of all City Council Budget Proposals that meet the criteria in #2, any technical adjustments from OMB, and any City Manager recommended changes, will be provided and discussed at the 2nd Legislative Meeting in April [for FY 2026, April 22]. - (vi) Council will work with OMB to refine/develop funding figures based on the proposals submitted, to be completed no later than the Preliminary Add/Delete work session [for FY 2026, April 22]. - (vii) If Council reaches a consensus during the preliminary add/delete work session, the final add/delete work session will become optional.